Research

 Methods and Metrics

-We will develop novel methods, metrics and advanced machine learning algorithms that reflect the values and interests of relevant stakeholders, allowing them to understand the behavior and best uses of AI-infused systems.
+We develop novel methods, metrics and advanced machine learning algorithms that reflect the values and interests of relevant stakeholders, allowing them to understand the behavior and best uses of AI-infused systems.

 Lead: Tom Goldstein, a UMD associate professor of computer science who leverages mathematical foundations and efficient hardware for high-performance systems.